Flaque/blog/src/posts/command-line-tools.md

 Autojump is a replacement for `cd` that remembers where you've been in the past and can automagically find the path to something you're looking for.

-For example, let's say you want to go to `~/projects/node/blog`, if you've been there before, you can just use `j blog` and it will find it.
+For example, let's say you want to go to `~/projects/node/blog`, if you've been there before, you can use `j blog` and it will find it.

 Install it with
 ```